nlbdotdev/react-ticket-backend/README.md

 A robust Node.js/Express.js backend API for a ticket management system with user authentication and task management capabilities.

+> **🚀 Recently Updated for Vercel Serverless Deployment**
+>
+> This repository has been optimized for deployment on Vercel's serverless platform.
+If you want to run the Express app locally without serverless optimizations, please use the `express` branch instead.

+## 🔗 Related Projects

+- [React Ticket Frontend](https://github.com/your-username/react-ticket-frontend) - The frontend React application

 ## 🔗 Related Projects